Summary of Product Characteristics Updated 12-Nov-2021 | Sovereign Medical

 The tablets should be swallowed whole with an adequate amount of fluid.

 The coated tablets should not be taken together with products which reduce the acidity of the upper gastrointestinal tract, such as milk, antacids or proton pump inhibitors, in order not to prematurely dissolve the enteric coating.

 No specific information on the use of this product in the elderly is available.
 Clinical trials have included patients over 65 years and no adverse reactions specific to this age group have been reported.

 Bisacodyl is contraindicated in patients with ileus, intestinal obstruction, acute abdominal conditions including appendicitis, acute inflammatory bowel diseases, and severe abdominal pain associated with nausea and vomiting which may be indicative of the aforementioned severe conditions.

-Bisacodyl is also contraindicated in severe dehydration and in patients with known hypersensitivity to bisacodyl or any other component of the product.
+Bisacodyl is also contraindicated in severe dehydration and in patients with known hypersensitivity to bisacodyl or any of the excipients listed in section 6.1.

 i) As with all laxatives, bisacodyl should not be taken on a continuous daily basis for more than five days without investigating the cause of constipation.

 ii) Long-term everyday use of stimulant laxatives may harm the intestinal function and should be avoided.
 If laxatives are needed every day the cause of the constipation should be investigated.
 This product should only be used if a therapeutic effect cannot be achieved by a change of diet or the administration of bulk forming agents.

 iii) Prolonged excessive use may lead to fluid and electrolyte imbalance and hypokalaemia.